How to actually get hired remotely

-We need to make sure that we’re always working with people who bring different experiences, different backgrounds, and different world views to the conversation.
+It's important for us to make sure that we’re always working with people who bring different experiences, different backgrounds, and different world views to the conversation.
 We need to challenge ourselves and iterate to become (and remain) pioneers.

-And in 2019 in Stack Overflow’s survey among almost 90,000 tech workers around the globe, 32% said the option to work remotely is one of the highest-ranking factors that would make them choose a job.
+And in Stack Overflow’s survey among almost 90,000 tech workers around the globe, 32% said the option to work remotely is one of the highest-ranking factors that would make them choose a job.

 This last one makes it obvious that companies are willing to hire remote workers if the talent is there.